Philip Waruinge

-Personal life
+Personal life and death

 Philip Waruinge was born on 3 February 1945 in Murang'a, Kenya.
 He died in Nakuru on 19 October 2022, at the age of 77.

 Career

 Amateur career

 Waruinge represented his native country at three consecutive Summer Olympics, starting in 1964.
 He won the bronze medal in Mexico City, Mexico (1968) losing 2:3 to local Antonio Roldan and was awarded the Val Barker Trophy for Outstanding Boxer at the 1968 Olympic Games.

 Waruinge captured the silver in 1972 in Munich, West Germany.

 1972 Olympics

 Below are the results of Philip Waruinge, a Kenyan featherweight boxer who competed at the 1972 Munich Olympics: